 PAY YOUR BILL

-NHRMC accepts many major insurance plans including:
+NHRMC* is considered an in-network provider with many major insurance plans including:

-- Blue Cross Blue Shield North Carolina and FEP
+- Blue Cross Blue Shield North Carolina

 - United Health Care